How to Travel to Tibet from Malaysia?

 Related Documents

-It's different to go to Tibet from Nepal or from mainland China.
-No matter which route you choose, a Tibet travel permit is a mandatory document if you board a flight or train to Tibet and it takes at least 2 weeks to be processed.
-You should book with a local Tibet travel agency before you plan to get to Tibet.
+A Tibet travel permit is a mandatory document if you board a flight or train or go overland to Tibet and it usually takes at least 2 weeks to be processed.
+You should book with a local Tibet travel agency before you plan to go to Tibet.
 If you plan to go to Mt.
 Kailash, Lake Manasarovar or other areas of far Western Tibet, book with a travel agency at least 4 weeks before you plan to arrive.

-When going to Tibet from any city in Mainland China, all you need is a normal Chinese tourist visa (L visa).
+When going to Tibet from any city in Mainland China, you need a normal Chinese tourist visa (L visa).
 One can be obtained from the Chinese Embassy in Kuala Lumpur or at the Chinese consulates in Kuching, Penang or Kota Kinabalu.
-When you apply for a Chinese tourist visa, do NOT list Tibet on your visa application.
-If you do, you almost certainly will have problems getting your China visa.
+When applying for a Chinese tourist visa, avoid listing Tibet on your application.
+Doing so can significantly increase the chances of your visa being denied.

 Due to the China visa-free policy, you can now be exempt from China visa or China group visa till 31 Dec 2025.